carywreams/portfolio/docs/meetups/r/README.md

 # R Class

-Developed as an offering for the Plano Maker Space, the-lab.ms.
+Developed as a series of offerings for the Plano Maker Space, [the-lab.ms](the-lab.ms).

+## Resources
 __Course Text:__
 ```
 Learning Base R,